lstrojny/functional-php/docs/functional-php.md

 $curriedAdd(10)(5)(27)(10); // -> 52
 ```

+_Note, that you cannot use `curry` on a flipped function. `curry` uses reflection to get the number of function arguments, but this is not possible on the function returned from `flip`.
+Instead use `curry_n` on flipped functions._

 ## curry_n()

 `curry` uses reflection to determine the number of arguments, which can be slow depdening on your requirements.
 Also, you might want to curry only the first parameters, or your function expects a variable number of parameters.
 In all cases, you can use `curry_n` instead.